 I begin my new day fresh and early.
 Lady luck must be smiling for me as I left my quiet accomodation and stepped onto the streets of Gion.
 A scurry of feet and bright colours.
 Wow, a small group of young apprentice geisha, also known as maiko, were practicing their walk and gracefully floating down the streets of this old place.
 I can just only imagine how hard it must be to officially become a full geisha (geiko).
 It takes five (5) whole years of practice and mastery of their artistic performance(s) to make it to "geisha school" graduation.
 Until then, they get to receive zero income and live with their geisha house (okiya) with no access to the Internet, cell phones nor potential suitors (for dates).

-Other folks are just only starting to flow in towards the spiritual grounds of the Buddhist Hokanji temple.
-Many are here seeking enlightenment; others come to pose for photos with the picturesque five story pagoda which rises straight up towards the sky.
+Folks are starting to flow in to the spiritual grounds of the Hokanji temple.
+Many here seek Buddhist enlightenment.
+Others come to pose for photos with the picturesque five story pagoda which rises straight up towards the sky.
 It is still early in the day.
 The crowds are not here yet.

 Not far from there, I head on up the inclined Eastern end of the long Matsubara Dori.
 This street is fairly touristy here.
 There are plenty of shopping temptations here to stall even the most experienced of tourists.
 I stroll past these shops for now, there will be time for here later.
 Within minutes, I get to look in awe at a most celebrated shrine in all of Japan.
 Rising up before me, is the red Shinto gate to the Kiyomizudera - or "Pure Water" temple.